bhudson2/spacevlbi/README.md

 -------------
 More detailed documentation for the package is available [here](https://spacevlbi.readthedocs.io/en/latest/).

-Provided in the Examples folder is the script ExampleSetup.py.
+Provided in the Examples folder is the script `ExampleSetup.py`.
 This script shows how the package can be used to model a VLBI array with a single space element.
 This example is based upon the preliminary concept for the [Black Hole Explorer (BHEX)](https://www.blackholeexplorer.org/) mission.
-The script ExampleSpaceTelescope.py shows how an object of the SpaceTelescope class can be defined.
+The script `ExampleSpaceTelescope.py` shows how an object of the `SpaceTelescope` class can be defined.

+Running the provided example will produce the following figures in an `Output` folder:
+- `AttitudeSphere.pdf`
+- `GroundStationAccess.pdf`
+- `Orbit.pdf`
+- `UV.pdf`

+The terminal will show the simulation progress by printing the current timestep.
+Once the simulation is complete, additional print statements will confirm the generation of the four figures listed previously.
+The example script will also calculate the optimal position(s) for a star tracker to avoid Sun and Earth blinding.

 Author(s)
 ---------